nileenashaju/GeoRoute/Readme.md

 # GeoRoute

-find the latitude and longitude coordinates that are out of continous line and automatically fix the same to form a continuous path and save the final result to a separate csv file.
+To find the latitude and longitude coordinates that are out of continous line and automatically fix the same to form a continuous path and save the final result to a separate csv file.
 Plot the coordinates in a map to show the before and after comparison

 ## Requirements